interactive-fiction-class/interactive-fiction-class.github.io/homeworks/generating-descriptions/generating-descriptions.md

 ## Getting Started with the OpenAI API

-You have been granted access to the [OpenAI API](https://openai.com), which lets you play with GPT-3 a large, transformer-based language model like the ones that we learned about in lecture.
+You have been granted access to the [OpenAI API](https://openai.com), which lets you use GPT-3 a large, transformer-based language model like the ones that we learned about in lecture.
 For the first part of the assignment, we'll get warmed up by playing with the OpenAI API via its interactive [Playground](https://beta.openai.com/playground) website.
 Later we'll see how to integrate it directly into our code.

 First, let's learn some basic terminology:
 * Prompt - the input to the model